learn-co-curriculum/cssi-4-cartoon-collections/README.md

 ![captain-planet](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/cartoon-collections/captain-planet.jpeg)

-This function should accept an array of planeteer calls, like this:
+This function should accept a list of planeteer calls, like this:

 ```python
 planeteer_calls = ["earth", "wind", "fire", "water", "heart"]